EE:MINDSET ○ 6 min read

 Number one, adding strength training to a woman’s fitness routine gives her some variety that can make working out more fun and a longer-lasting habit.
 Strength training also raises your metabolism, so you burn more calories and fat.
 Strength training increases strength, so you’ll definitely see more definition, but it’s doubtful that you’ll see bulk.

 Additionally, women who increase the weight they work out with may lose more weight, making this a very efficient form of exercise.
-And of great concern to women, strength training increases bone density, which can ward off osteoporosis.
+And of great concern to women, strength training increases bone density.
 It turns out strength training and weight lifting are great fitness approaches for women.

 2. In Health Care, Women Should Be Treated Like Men